guanz808/ansible/README.md

 ```

 # Notes:
+1. If running in WSL change the font to CaskaydiaCove Nerd Font
+ - Terminal > Settings > Profiles > <distro> Additional Settings > Appearance > Font face
-1. To install the Tmux plugins: ctrl+b I
+2. To install the Tmux plugins: ctrl+b I

 # Troubleshooting
 1. To fix:  ERROR: Ansible could not initialize the preferred locale: unsupported locale setting